Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-Buff Point's median income among taxpayers in financial year 2023 was $46,258, with an average income of $52,949.
-This is lower than Greater Sydney's figures of $60,817 and $83,003 respectively.
-By September 2025, estimates suggest the median income will be approximately $50,356 and the average income around $57,640, based on an 8.86% growth in wages since financial year 2023.
-Census 2021 data shows incomes in Buff Point fall between the 20th and 21st percentiles nationally for households, families, and individuals.
-In this suburb, 30.6% of residents (1,148 individuals) earn within the $1,500 - 2,999 income range, similar to the surrounding region where 30.9% fall into this bracket.
+Buff Point's median income among taxpayers in financial year 2023 was $46,258.
+The average income stood at $52,949 during the same period.
+These figures are lower than Greater Sydney's median income of $60,817 and average income of $83,003.
+By September 2025, estimates suggest Buff Point's median income will be approximately $50,356 and average income around $57,640, based on an 8.86% increase from financial year 2023.
+According to the Census conducted in 2021, incomes in Buff Point fall between the 20th and 21st percentiles nationally for households, families, and individuals.
+In Buff Point, 30.6% of the population earn within the $1,500 - 2,999 income range, similar to the surrounding region where 30.9% fall into this bracket.
 Housing affordability pressures are severe in Buff Point, with only 82.3% of income remaining after housing costs, ranking at the 20th percentile nationally.

 Frequently Asked Questions - Income